BELARUS: Religious freedom survey, October 2020

 All exercise of freedom of religion and belief must have prior state permission.
 Religious meetings in private homes must not be either regular or large scale.
 The only permitted places of worship and places where religious literature may be sold or distributed are those designated by the regime.
 All public events must have state permission and entail high fees for the police, first aid and other public health and hygiene services.
 Some communities do not attempt to hold public events or apply for state permission for them, because of the detailed information and high costs the regime demands.

 A network of state religious affairs officials closely monitors religious communities.
 The most senior such official is Plenipotentiary for Religious and Ethnic Affairs, Leonid Gulyako (born 1 November 1949).
-His Office has five publicly named senior staff, one of whom is known to work exclusively on state restrictions on the exercise of freedom of religion and belief.
+His Office has nine publicly named senior staff in Minsk, three of whom are known to work exclusively on state restrictions on the exercise of freedom of religion and belief, plus 24 officials in the regions.
 In addition, each of the country's six regions and the city administration of the capital Minsk also employs about 20 more religious affairs officials.
 Local Ideology Department officials and the KGB secret police also restrict freedom of religion or belief.

 Many decisions – especially those by the Plenipotentiary – cannot be legally challenged.
 Under the Religion Law, a religious organisation found to have violated the law must correct the alleged violation within six months and not repeat it within a year.
 If it fails to do so, the authorities may shut the organisation down (Article 37).
 No legal possibility exists to challenge such warnings, despite a 2007 Constitutional Court decision highlighting this legal omission negating the rule of law.
 Jehovah's Witnesses failed even in the Supreme Court to challenge such warnings.